jim-schwoebel/pylicense/README.md

 # PyLicense

-This repo is dedicated to generate software licenses automatically with python as .txt files.
+This repo is dedicated to generating software licenses automatically for your code base.

 ![](https://media.giphy.com/media/MbHWZv6FFWDnO/giphy.gif)